 Ada however does not suffer from non-local jumps and multiple entries to subprograms.

-6.31.2 Guidance to language users
+6.31.2 Avoidance mechanisms for language users

-Follow the mitigation mechanisms of subclause 6.31.5 of ISO/IEC 24772-1:2022.
+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can follow the mitigation mechanisms of subclause 6.31.5 of ISO/IEC 24772-1:2022.

 6.32 Passing parameters and return values [CSJ]